-The Point-in-Time (PiT) Count is a survey that takes place every two years in The City of Calgary, which counts the number of people experiencing homelessness on one night.
-The PiT highlights how homelessness is changing year after year, which helps us decide how to allocate resources to best serve vulnerable Calgarians.
+The Point-in-Time Count is a survey that counts the number of people experiencing homelessness on a particular night.
+The survey, which takes place every two years, highlights how homelessness is changing and helps us decide how to allocate resources and create a system of care that best serves vulnerable Calgarians.

-Administrative Data – Administrative data is gathered from shelters, treatment centres, and supportive housing providers.
+Administrative Data – this is gathered from shelters, transitional housing facilities, and COVID-19 isolation sites.

 Systems Data – this is gathered from theJustice and Solicitor General’s Offices, Alberta Community and Social Services, and Alberta Health Services.
 This data shows people with no permanent home who are staying in hospitals, treatment facilities, prisons, andhotels and motels sponsored by social services.